KonnorRogers/personal-site/src/_posts/2024-06-18-how-the-dialog-element-and-popover-attribute-interact.md

 > "What the heck is a "light-dismissable non-modal dialog?!"

 Well, it means you can close the `<dialog>` element by clicking outside of it and can interact with content outside of the dialog.
+In addition, by using the popover attribute, you get closure of other popovers, additional accessibility properties, and it will appear in the top layer.
+(Thank you Hidde <https://ruby.social/@hdv@front-end.social/112635922000818174>)

 Currently, there is no declarative equivalent for modal dialogs.
 But there is an issue open about it: <https://github.com/openui/open-ui/issues/736>

 ## TLDR:

-- `<dialog popover>` is equivalent to doing `dialog.show()`.
-A non-modal, light dismissable dialog.
+- `<dialog popover>` is a superset to doing `dialog.show()`.
+A non-modal, light dismissable dialog appearing in the "top layer".
 - `dialog.showModal()` (no declarative equivalent) is a "modal dialog" that can only be closed via a button, ESC key, or `dialog.close()`.
+And will be shown in the "top layer"

+## Closing thoughts

+When talking about `popover`, we specifically were talking about `popover="auto"`. `popover="manual"` will not give you the light dismiss functionality or closure of other popovers.

+## Example

 Here's a fun little example of the differences between the two types of dialogs: